You have not accepted cookies yet

-The Supervisory Board supervises and advises the Executive Board in the performance of its management tasks and supervises the overall development of the Company and its affiliates.
+The Supervisory Board supervises and advises the Executive Board and the Executive Leadership Team on the performance of its tasks and supervises the overall development of the Company and its affiliates.
 In doing so, the Supervisory Board is guided by the interests of the Company and its stakeholders.
-To enable the Supervisory Board to properly perform these duties, the Executive Board provides the Supervisory Board with all necessary information in a timely manner.

-The Supervisory Board consists of at least three members (currently six).
+Pursuant to the Articles of Association of the Company, the Supervisory Board consists of at least three members .
 Members are appointed by the General Meeting.
 For every appointment the Supervisory Board is entitled to make a nomination.
-The General Meeting can overrule a binding nomination by a resolution adopted by a majority of at least two/thirds of the votes, representing more than one/third of the issued share capital.
+The General Meeting can overrule a binding nomination by a resolution adopted by a majority of at least two-thirds of the votes, representing more than one-third of the issued share capital.
 In case of a non-binding nomination, the General Meeting decides by simple majority.

-The Supervisory Board appoints one of its members as Chairperson and one as Vice-Chairperson.
+The Supervisory Board appoints one of its members as Chair and one as Vice-Chair.
+In case of an appointment or reappointment of Supervisory Board members, the Supervisory Board profile is taken into account.
 Members are appointed for a maximum period of four years.
-Pursuant to best practice provision 2.2.2 of the Corporate Governance Code, as of financial year 2017, a Supervisory Board member may be re-appointed once for a second maximum period of four years, and subsequently for a maximum period of two years, which re-appointment may be extended by a maximum of another two years.
-In the event of a re-appointment after eight years, reasons will be given in the report of the Supervisory Board.
+Pursuant to best practice provision 2.2.2 of the Corporate Governance Code, a Supervisory Board member may be reappointed once for a second maximum period of four years, and subsequently for a maximum period of two years, which reappointment may be extended by a maximum of another two years.
+In the event of a reappointment after eight years, reasons will be given in the report of the Supervisory Board.

-The Supervisory Board has established four committees from amongst its members: an Audit and Risk Committee (the “AARC”), a Selection Committee (the "ASC"), a Remuneration Committee (the “RemCo”) and a Sustainability Committee (the “SusCo”).
-Their task is to assist and advise the Supervisory Board in fulfilling its responsibilities.
+The Supervisory Board has established the following committees from among its members: an Audit and Risk Committee, a Selection Committee and a Remuneration Committee and a Sustainability Committee.
+The task of these four committees is to assist and advise the Supervisory Board in fulfilling its responsibilities.

 Regulation Supervisory Board